dariocostanzo/mcp-server/PROJECT.md

 - `FT_COOKIE`: Authentication cookie for Financial Times API

 ## How MCP Works with RAG
+MCP (Model Customization Protocol), developed by Anthropic, simplifies how Large Language Models (LLMs) interact with external tools and data.
+It uses a client-server model where an MCP client within the AI application communicates with an MCP server that provides access to tools, resources, and prompt templates.
+This server can run locally or remotely.
+MCP simplifies providing context to LLM applications, enabling access to APIs for web searches, local documents, code repositories (like GitHub), and other resources.
+This standardized communication layer replaces custom-built integrations, making it easier for AI models to interact with various applications without complex coding or limitations.

 The Model Context Protocol (MCP) in this application is a custom implementation that allows the LLM to use tools.
 Here's how it works with RAG:

 1. **MCP Server Setup**: